-Isn’t it frustrating when you repeatedly call your dog to come and they seem to tune you out?
-Have you found yourself in a scary situation where your dog gets loose and you end up chasing them around, looking like a crazy person, while your dog is having the time of their life enjoying their freedom?
+Isn’t it frustrating when you repeatedly call your dog to come when called, and they seem to tune you out?
+Have you found yourself in a scary situation where your dog gets loose, and you end up chasing them around, looking like a crazy person, while your dog is having the time of their life enjoying their freedom?

 The problem is that it’s also the number one cue that dog owners don’t practice enough.

 In order to get a reliable recall, you need to teach your dog that you are far better than every other distraction.